Sugarless Cookies (Marmalade & Raisin Vintage Recipe)

 Instructions

-Preheat oven to 375°F. Grease a cookie sheet (or line with parchment).
+Preheat oven to 375°F. Grease a cookie sheet or line with parchment paper.

-Mix orange marmalade, Crisco, and egg until blended.
+In a large bowl, mix orange marmalade, Crisco, and egg until well blended.

 Stir in vanilla.